aashishgarg/simple_notifications/README.md

        before_read: :before_read_method,
        after_read: :after_read_method
 ```
+Here [receivers] will be notified that an event was done by [sender] on [post] entity with a message that is configurable.

-Or you can provide ActiveRecord::Base object or ActiveRecord::Relation objects as
+You can also provide ActiveRecord::Base object or ActiveRecord::Relation objects as

 ```ruby
 notify sender: :author, receivers: User.all notify sender: User.first, receivers: [:followers, User.all]
 ```

-Here :sender and :followers should be associations for the model which needs to be notified.
+Here [:sender] is the [belongs_to] association with [:post] while :followers is the [:has_many] associations for the [:post] model through [:sender] model which needs to be notified.

 ### Notification Models